WorldModelers/CorpusIngestionAndAssembly/docs/eidos.md

 ```
 as specified in the configuration file `eidos.conf` where it can be changed if need be.

 Finally, there are several implied prerequisites to these tasks.  [sbt](https://www.scala-sbt.org/download.html) needs to have been installed before these instructions will work.  `sbt` in turn requires `Java` which must be similarly installed.
 Some of the libraries used work best with Java 8, so it is highly favored.
 Eidos needs to have been downloaded, probably from [GitHub](https://github.com/clulab/eidos) with a tool like [git](https://git-scm.com/downloads) or one of its many GUIs.
-The `sbt` command needs to be run in the Eidos project directory, the one with the `.git` directory.
+The `sbt` command needs to be run in the Eidos project directory, the one with the `.git` subdirectory.

 <a id="w2"></a>